lexis-t/taproot_workshop/README.md

 ```

 Note the path where you cloned the bitcoinops/bitcoin repository and add it to
-the `config.ini` file in your taproot-workshop repository.
+the `config.ini` copied from `config.ini.sample` file in your taproot-workshop repository.
 For example, set:

 ```
 SOURCE_DIRECTORY=/Users/optech/bitcoin